lil-y-min/pacman-game/README.md

 # 🟡 Pacman Game (Python + Pygame)

-A classic Pacman game clone built with Python and Pygame.
+A classic Pacman game fun project built with Python and Pygame.
 Navigate the maze, collect all the pellets, and avoid the ghosts!

 ## 🎮 Features